survivejs/webpack-book/manuscript/developing/01_getting_started.md

 ## Conclusion

 Even though we've managed to get webpack up and running, it's not that much yet.
 Developing against it would be painful.
 Each time we wanted to check out our application, we would have to build it manually using `npm run build` and then refresh the browser.
 That's where webpack's more advanced features come in.

+To recap:

+* It is a good idea to use a locally installed version of webpack over a globally installed one.
+This way you can be sure of what version you are using.
+The local dependency works also in a Continuous Integration environment.
+* Webpack provides a command line interface.
+You can use it even without configuration, but then you are limited by the options it provides.
+* To write more complicated setups, you will most likely have to write a separate *webpack.config.js* file.
+* *html-webpack-plugin* is useful for generating an HTML entry point to your application.
+Later in the book, you will see how to generate multiple separate pages using.
+The *Multiple Pages* chapter covers that.
+* It is handy to use npm *package.json* scripts to manage webpack.
+You can use it as a light task runner and use system features outside of webpack.

-We'll look into enabling automatic browser refresh in the next chapter.
+ We'll look into enabling automatic browser refresh in the next chapter to make the development experience of our setup nicer.